-Our Governors must ensure that a Special Educational Needs Coordinator (SENCo) is appointed and that they are qualified, i.e. they are a qualified teacher and have the National Award for Special educational needs coordination (NASENCo).
-If our SENCo does not have this award on the day they are appointed then our Governing Body must ensure it is achieved within 3 years of their appointment.
+Our Governors must ensure that a Special Educational Needs Coordinator (SENCo) is appointed and that they are qualified, i.e., they are a qualified teacher and have the national award for special educational needs and disabilities (NASENCo).
+If our SENCo does not have this award on the day, they are appointed then our Governing Body must ensure it is achieved within 3 years of their appointment.
 This also applies to the Headteacher if they take on the role of SENCo.

-- 6.3 There should be a member of the governing body or a sub-committee with specific oversight of the school's arrangements for SEND and disability.
-School leaders should regularly review how expertise and resources used to address SEND can be used to build the quality of wholeschool provision as part of their approach to school improvement. - 6.97 They should consider their strategic approach to meeting SEND in the context of the total resources available, including any resources targeted at particular groups, such as the pupil premium.
+6.3 There should be a member of the governing body or a sub-committee with specific oversight of the school's arrangements for SEN and disability.
+School leaders should regularly review how expertise and resources used to address SEN can be used to build the quality of whole-school provision as part of their approach to school improvement.

+6.97 They should consider their strategic approach to meeting SEN in the context of the total resources available, including any resources targeted at particular groups, such as the pupil premium.

-In our school, this means that a SEND Governor is appointed to work directly with the SENCo and other members of the senior leadership team and report to the governing body about matters related to SEND.
+In our school, this means that a SEN Governor is appointed to work directly with the SENCo and other members of the senior leadership team and report to the governing body about matters related to SEND.

-The Governors must publish at least annually a SEND Information report.
+The Governors must publish at least annually a SEN Information report.